hackiftekhar/IQListKit/README.md

             let user = cell.model

             //We discourage to use the indexPath variable to get the model object
-            //let user = users[indexPath.row] //Don't do like this since we are model driven list, not the index driven list.
+            //let user = users[indexPath.row] //Don't do like this since we are model-driven list, not the index driven list.
         }
     }
 }